github/vscode-github-actions/CONTRIBUTING.md

 ## Dev loop & Testing changes

 The extension is written in TypeScript and built using [webpack](https://webpack.js.org/).
+The dev loop steps and commands have been tested on both Mac and Windows.

 1. Go to the Debug tab.
     1. Hit `Watch all & Launch Extension (workspace)` if you want to work on the main VS Code extension like the left sidebar and the UI for the extension.